 “I don’t want to sugarcoat it,” she stresses.
 Families can become digital nomads but that is not the norm.
-And nomads may find themselves “working all the time aor talking all the time about work”.
+And nomads may find themselves “working all the time or talking all the time about work”.
 Some turned to this life to develop other parts of themselves but have ended up doing none of that because they are afraid to turn down jobs.
 But the American researchers found that in general nomads “really enjoyed being around people who are energized by their work” and not just working for a paycheck.

 Litchfield discussed how nomads differ from workationers.
 There is some overlap between digital honeymooners and “work tourists”, but these people do not burn their professional bridges at home or jettison their possessions.
 “We didn’t see, really, Americans doing this because in the States vacation times are frankly too short.”
 But they found “significant numbers” of Europeans who took take three or four weeks off to explore these communities but putting the work at the front of their priorities.
-“Around where I live, people take their paid vacation time they go to Disneyworld,” observed Woldoff.
+“Around where I live, when people take their paid vacation time they go to Disneyworld,” observed Woldoff.
 “They don’t take take paid vacation time or severance pay from a layoff to look at work reinvention in another country.”

 An Australian friend who worked in an office and joined the family in Bali on vacation could not understand that nomads see work and leisure time “fluidly”, she remarked.
 When asked if she wanted to see the couple’s co-working space, the woman protested: “I’m on vacation.”
-Regular vacationers just want to go to a resort, drinking and relaxing.
+Regular vacationers just want to go to a resort, drink and relax.
 “You don’t want to go to a talk about building an app, or learning how to write or how to journal, or learning about a different skill-set, that you may not have and you may never want to pursue but you are still interested in and meeting other people who are doing that.”

 Influencers and instagrammers promote negative stereotypes

 Work tourists have rarely been studied by sociologists.
-Most research has been in expats for international companies — their living conditions, how spouses adjust, what is their job satisfaction, etc. But the emphasis on social media of bloggers, “influencers” and Instagrammers who boast of their digital nomadism just encourages negative stereotypes against the people the researchers met, who are more concerned with the sustainability and environmental impact of their activities, Woldoff added.
+Most research has been on expats for international companies — their living conditions, how spouses adjust, what is their job satisfaction, etc. But the emphasis on social media of bloggers, “influencers” and Instagrammers who boast of their digital nomadism just encourages negative stereotypes against the people the researchers met, who are more concerned with the sustainability and environmental impact of their activities, Woldoff added.